Anne Osborn Krueger: Rent-Seeking

 In 1974, Krueger wrote "The Political Economy of the Rent-Seeking Society" in which she popularized the term rent-seeking.
 Rent seeking occurs when interest groups lobby for government favors in the form of tariffs, patents, subsidies, import quotas, and other market regulations.
-Rent-seeking behavior is inefficient because it manipulates the existing market, rather than creating new wealth.
+In many cases, rent-seeking behavior can be unproductive because it manipulates the existing market, rather than creating new wealth.
 Krueger says rent-seeking behavior in the form of import restrictions carry the welfare costs of tariffs, as well as an additional welfare cost due to rent-seeking behavior.
 She also claims that rent-seeking behavior breeds more rent-seeking behavior by creating an economic environment where participating in rent-seeking is the only way to enter the market.
 In markets dominated by rent-seeking, new firms must dedicate their resources to rent-seeking rather than using their resources to develop technology.
-In 2011, the American Economics Association named Krueger's article one of the twenty best articles in the first hundred years of the American Economic Review.